Task #54990

 In case I really need an accelerator because my site has a huge load than I'm already out of options.

-Updated by Mathias Schreiber over 7 years ago
+Updated by Mathias Schreiber about 9 years ago

 composer classloader solves this